ajs-voices/once-upon-a-dream/scenes/054-my-boyfriend.md

 Ant laughed, "He's got his dad wrapped around his finger.
 If it were his father we might have issues.
 Mr. Vega probably hates hockey."

 "Actually he likes hockey.
-So does Baboo."
+So does Babbo."

 Ant laughed.
 "I can give you both my tickets and you can go with your dads.
 Make it a family thing."